pip-services/pip-services-docs/content/en/python/commons/run/iexecutable.md

 ### Instance methods

 #### execute
-Executes component with arguments and receives execution result.
+Executes a component with arguments and receives the execution result.

 > execute(correlationId: str, args: [Parameters](../parameters))